 - ¼ cup flour

-- If you are using the turkey giblets, boil them in water in the 2-quart pot until they are cooked through.
+- If you are using the turkey giblets, boil them in water in a 2-quart pot until they are cooked through.
 Chop into small pieces.
+Set aside.

-- Gradually add the flour to the turkey juices, stirring with a wooden spoon while cooking over medium heat for about 2 minutes.
-Make sure that the flour has completely dissolved into the turkey juices...this will prevent lumps in the gravy.
+- Stir with a whisk while cooking over medium heat for about 5 minutes.
+Make sure that the flour has completely dissolved into the turkey juices so that there aren't any lumps.

 - Add salt and pepper to taste.